amfang/MAX-Facial-Age-Estimator/README.md

 ## Pre-requisites:

 * `docker`: The [Docker](https://www.docker.com/) command-line interface.
 Follow the [installation instructions](https://docs.docker.com/install/) for your system.
-* The minimum recommended resources for this model is [Necessary GB] Memory and [Necessary CPUs] CPUs.
+* The minimum recommended resources for this model is 2GB Memory and 1 CPUs.

 # Steps